Hannan-H/Data-Analysis-of-Use-Cars/README.md

 # Used-Cars
 It is crucial for both buyers and sellers to analyze the prices and characteristics of used cars so both parties can make informed decisions.
 In this project I analyze what determines the prices for used cars with Python.
-Then I create eye-catching diagrams and charts using Microsoft Powe BI.
+Then I create eye-catching diagrams and charts using Seaborn.

 I first begin my cleaning the data from the usedcars.csv file since there are missing values for there are data values with a "?" that must be corrected.